WHY REFERENCE?

 WHEN YOU SHOULD REFERENCE:

-Anytime that you have found information for your assessment that:
+Anytime that you have found information for your assessment that is not common knowledge or you did not create yourself, you should reference the References.

-Generally, the College uses the Harvard Anglia Referencing Style, also known as the author-date system.
-However, as there are a few subjects – especially in Year 11 and 12 – that require a different style to be utilised.
-As such, you SHOULD NOT assume that you are to use Harvard; you should check with your subject teacher before beginning referencing.
+Generally, the college uses the APA Referencing Style (from the American Psychological Association), which is also known as an author-date system.
+However, as there are a few subjects- especially in Year 11 and 12- that require a different style to be utilised, you SHOULD NOT assume that you are to use APA and should check with your subject teacher before beginning referencing.

-There are many online guides that can assist you with Harvard Anglia Referencing (and other styles), including:
+There are many online guides that can assist you with referencing (APA and other styles), including:

 Whatever referencing system you are required to use, the most important rule for referencing (aside from following the style guide) is to BE CONSISTENT.

-In the Harvard Anglia Referencing system, there are two different types of reference records:
+In the APA Referencing system, there are two different types of reference records:

 1. Reference list/list of references: is a list of sources that you have cited/quoted in your assignment.